ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-4.md

 ---
 title:  "How to deploy and host a Jekyll website in Azure blob storage using a VSTS continuous deployment pipeline"
-subtitle: "Part 3: The VSTS Release Pipeline"
+subtitle: "Part 3: The VSTS Release"
 date:     2018-07-10 00:00:04 -0500
 post-img: "//cdn.forevolve.com/blog/images/articles-header/2018-07-00-jekyll-vsts-azure-v3.jpg"
 unsplash-credit: Photo by Jilbert Ebrahimi on Unsplash